Licensing - Coronavirus update

 Advice for Licence holders & Applicants

-All non-essential premises have been closed by the government in order to reduce the spread of the virus.
-For details of the exceptions, which are being amended regularly, see Closing certain businesses and venues on the the GOV.UK website.
-Compliance has generally been excellent but businesses that breach this regulation will be subject to prohibition notices, potentially unlimited fines and the loss of any licences they hold.
+The government has had in place restrictions on a number of businesses since March 2020 in order to reduce the spread of the virus.
+To date compliance has generally been excellent but businesses that breach regulations will be subject to prohibition notices, potentially unlimited fines and the loss of any licences they hold.

 - Stay Alert